percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 ## Bugs

-- [EVEREST-768](https://perconadev.atlassian.net/browse/EVEREST-768) All postgresql pods do not restart on restarting the database
+- [EVEREST-768](https://perconadev.atlassian.net/browse/EVEREST-768): We've resolved the issue with the PostgreSQL pods not restarting when the database was restarted.

-- [EVEREST-1232](https://perconadev.atlassian.net/browse/EVEREST-1232) \[UI\] Inconsistent date formats
+- [EVEREST-1232](https://perconadev.atlassian.net/browse/EVEREST-1232): The backups and restore pages have been updated to show consistent date formats .

 - [EVEREST-1253](https://perconadev.atlassian.net/browse/EVEREST-1253) \[UI\] Delete option in the backup menu should be disabled if the backup is in Deleting status